Hepatokine: Non-alcoholic fatty liver disease

 Hepatokines, sometimes referred to as hepatocytes-derived cytokines have been shown to relate to non-alcoholic fatty liver disease.
 "Mounting evidence has revealed that the secretory profiles of hepatokines are significantly altered in non-alcoholic fatty liver disease (NAFLD), the most common hepatic manifestation, which frequently precedes other metabolic disorders, including insulin resistance and type 2 diabetes.
 Therefore, deciphering the mechanism of hepatokine-mediated inter-organ communication is essential for understanding the complex metabolic network between tissues, as well as for the identification of novel diagnostic and/or therapeutic targets in metabolic disease.
-Not only are they involved with metabolic diseseases but they are also linked to diseases of other organs, such as the heart, muscle, bone, and eyes.
+Not only are they involved with metabolic diseases, but they are also linked to diseases of other organs, such as the heart, muscle, bone, and eyes.
 Recently, it was reported that hepatokine, a secretory protein released from the liver, could affect muscle and fat metabolic phenotypes in an endocrine-dependent manner.

 Metabolic diseases

 Early studies in the area reported that a liver-derived protein, alpha2-HS Glycoprotein, also known as Fetuin-A, can inhibit insulin tyrosine kinase activation and might play a role in the pathogenesis of metabolic disorders.
 Results suggest that hepatokine production could remodel metabolic homeostasis.
 This is exemplified by a number of studies revealing that hepatokines play a pivotal role in metabolism and contribute to the development of obesity, insulin resistance, T2D, NAFL, and NASH (109, 149).
 So far, ~20 hepatokines have been described to be involved in the regulation of energy and nutrient metabolism by acting directly on the liver or on distal target tissues.
-Hepatokines can be remodelled depending on the enviroment, for example, exercise-training can remodel hepatokine secretion.
+Hepatokines can be remodelled depending on the environment, for example, exercise-training can remodel hepatokine secretion.
 Little work in human hepatokines has been performed, however, using precision-cut liver slicing of human livers with and without MASH over 2000 hepatokines were described with potential roles in either promoting or protecting cardiometabolic disease pathogenesis.
 Hepatokines are now considered potential targets for the treatment of cardiometabolic disorders.